Commission on Accreditation for Law Enforcement Agencies: Purpose and authority of the Commission

 The primary purpose of the Commission is to improve law enforcement service by creating a national body of standards developed by law enforcement professionals.
 Furthermore, it recognizes professional achievements by establishing and administering an accreditation process through which a law enforcement agency can demonstrate that it meets those standards.
 CALEA derives its general authority from the four major law enforcement membership associations whose members represent approximately 80% of the law enforcement profession in the United States.

 Commissioners

-Members to the Commission are appointed by the Executive Directors of these four associations.
+Members of the Commission are appointed by the Executive Directors of these four associations.
 A majority vote is required for each appointment.
 Commissioners are appointed to a term of three years.

 The Commission is composed of 21 members: